AmanDevNet/Varicose-Vein-Recovery-Model/README.md

-Varicose Vein Recovery ML Model
+Varicose Vein Recovery Model

-This project implements a machine learning model to simulate and demonstrate the potential health benefits of a multivitamin syrup, specifically formulated with beetroot and fenugreek, in the treatment and recovery of varicose veins.
-This model uses synthetic data to illustrate the hypothesized efficacy of these natural ingredients.
+This project uses machine learning to demonstrate how a multivitamin syrup made from beetroot and fenugreek might help in the recovery of varicose veins.
+The idea is to simulate and show how these natural ingredients could improve symptoms and reduce recovery time — even without needing real clinical data.

 Project Goal
-The primary objective of this project is to provide a computational simulation that illustrates how a combined multivitamin syrup of beetroot and fenugreek can lead to desired improvements in varicose vein symptoms and recovery time.
-The output is designed to be clear and informative, showcasing the model's capabilities.
+The main purpose of this model is to simulate the effectiveness of a combined syrup (beetroot + fenugreek) for treating varicose veins.
+It helps visualize improvements in symptoms like pain, swelling, and activity level, as well as estimate how long recovery may take — with and without supplements.

 Features
-Terminal-Based Input: Users can provide patient-specific data directly through the command line.

-Dual Machine Learning Models:

-RandomForestClassifier: Classifies the patient's varicose vein risk level (Low, Moderate, High).

-GradientBoostingRegressor: Estimates the recovery time in weeks.

-Synthetic Data Generation: Creates a realistic dataset (5000-10000 samples) for model training and validation.

-Chart Generation:

-Generates a output_chart.png visualizing the decrease in pain and swelling, and an increase in activity level over the estimated recovery period, on a dark background.
+Terminal-based input: You just run the script and enter the patient's info right into the terminal — no need for a frontend.

+Two machine learning models:

+RandomForestClassifier to predict risk level: Low / Moderate / High

+GradientBoostingRegressor to predict recovery time (in weeks)

+Synthetic dataset generation: The model is trained on realistic simulated data (around 8000 entries), so you don’t need any actual medical dataset.

+Charts & Visuals:

+output_chart.png: Shows improvement in symptoms over time (pain ↓, swelling ↓, activity ↑)

-Generates an intake_impact.png showing the correlation between supplement intake and recovery metrics.
+intake_impact.png: Compares supplement intake vs recovery speed

-Comprehensive Output: Provides detailed predictions, including risk level, estimated recovery time, and a crucial "Supplement Comparison" section that highlights the impact of beetroot and fenugreek intake versus no supplements or optimal intake.

-Results Summary: Saves a results_summary.txt file containing all prediction details and a narrative summary.
+Summary Output:

+Recovery risk and time

+Personalized suggestions

+Comparison of "Current intake" vs "No supplements" vs "Optimal supplements"

-Model Persistence: Saves the trained models (.pkl files) for future use without retraining.
+Reusable model: Trained models (.pkl files) are saved so you can reuse them later without retraining.

 How It Works
 The project simulates the progression and recovery of varicose veins based on various input factors.